-There are different scoring models and many companies that provide credit scores.
-Scoring models even change over time as they update how information is processed and a score is calculated.
+There are also different scoring models and many companies that provide credit scores.
+Scoring models may change over time as they update how information is processed and a score is calculated.
 It’s common to see differences in scores from one model to the next.
 That said, if you see a big drop in your score, it’s usually triggered by something specific.

-High utilization is a fancy way of saying your credit card account balances may be high compared to your available credit.
+High utilization is a fancy way of saying your credit card or lines of credit account balances may be high compared to your available credit.
 Lenders like to see that the outstanding total balance on your credit cards is below 30% of what you have available.
 If your total credit limit across all your cards were $10,000, you’d want to keep your total balances below $3,000 to limit the negative impact on your score.
-Of course, getting at or close to $0 is best.
+Of course, getting at or close to %0 is best.
 Low utilization shows lenders that you are a responsible borrower and repay most or all of your purchases quickly.

 Let’s say you have two credit cards, both with a $1,000 credit limit.
 One card has a $500 balance, and the other, a card you never use, has no balance.
-Your current utilization rate is 25% ($500/$2000).
+Your current utilization rate is 25% ($500/$2,000).
 That’s below the 30% threshold lenders like you to be at.
-But if you close the second card that has no balance on it, you’ll drastically increase your utilization — up to 50%!
+But if you close the second card that has no balance on it, you’ll increase your utilization — up to 50%!
 You have to be mindful when closing credit cards for this reason.

 Closing a credit card can also impact your score by changing the average age of all your accounts.
 Lenders like to see that you have accounts with a long history of on-time payments.
 Generally speaking, the older the average age of your accounts is, the better your score will be.
 If you close an account that’s been open for a long time, it could bring down that average.
 Think carefully about closing old accounts, especially if you want to limit any negative impact to your score.

 One of the benefits of these loans to your credit score is that they diversify your credit mix.
 Your credit mix has a relatively small impact on your score.
 Essentially, it measures how good you are as a borrower with different types of debt, not just credit cards.
-If you pay off one of these loans, it may fall off your credit report.
 And if it was your only installment account, it would mean that your current credit mix may not be varied, which could cause a slight drop in your score.
-If you’ve paid off a big installment loan recently, congratulations!
-That’s an amazing financial accomplishment.
-Healthy habits like those you probably used to pay off your debt will continue to help you improve your credit health over time.
+Even though this is the case, if you pay off an installment loan, it’s a good thing for your finances and you should celebrate that achievement.

 Soft inquiries on your credit report can only be seen by you and do not impact your credit score.
 If you see a soft inquiry on your credit report, it simply shows that you or another company checked your report.
 It’s important to note that to be considered a soft inquiry— it’s usually for a background check, credit monitoring you signed up for or something similar.
-If you apply for a loan or line of credit, that would trigger a hard inquiry.